Abzac/guss/README.md

 # Intro

-General library for **users scoring**.
+General library for **user scoring**.
-Helps to make a scoring system for user in systems with high standards and demand for **credit of trust calculation**.
+Intended to use in systems with high standards and demand for **credit of trust calculation**.

 Implements special **Time-stable Randomized Credit** (or TsRC for short) algorithm.
-TsRC is the algorithm which gives values for any given user with special properties: it does not change much with time, giving most reliable results to score any user credit of trust analyzing all the important properties.
+TsRC is the algorithm which gives stable values for any given user with special properties: it does not change much during the time, giving the most reliable scoring results depending on the most important user properties.

 # Usage